cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

       tier: free
 ~~~

-The url 'sidekiq.cloudfoundry.com' will probably be taken, change it in `web-manifest.yml` first.
-Push the application with both manifest files;
+Since the url "sidekiq.cloudfoundry.com" is probably already taken, change it in `web-manifest.yml` first, then push the application with both manifest files:

 <pre class="terminal">
 $ cf push -m web-manifest.yml
 $ cf push -m worker-manifest.yml
 </pre>

-CF will likely ask for a URL for the worker application, select option 2 - "none".
+If `CF` asks for a URL for the worker application, select "none".

 ### <a id='test'></a>Test the Application ###

-Test the application by visiting the new action on the thing controller at the assigned url, in this example, the URL would have been http://sidekiq.cloudfoundry.com/thing/new
+Test the application by visiting the new action on the "Thing" controller at the assigned url.
+In this example, the URL would be `http://sidekiq.cloudfoundry.com/thing/new`.

-This will create a new sidekiq job which will be queued in Redis and then picked up by the worker application, the browser is then redirected to /thing which will show the collection of 'things'.
-The likelihood is that the task will be completed by Sidekiq before the browser has even redirected!
+This will create a new Sidekiq job which will be queued in Redis, then picked up by the worker application.
+The browser is then redirected to `/thing` which will show the collection of "Things".

 ### <a id='test'></a>Scale Workers ###

-The nice thing about this approach is it makes scaling your Sidekiq workers trivial, pending available resource.

-Change the number of workers to two;
+Use the `cf scale` command to change the number of Sidekiq workers.

+Example:

 <pre class="terminal">
 $ cf scale sidekiq-worker --instances 2